cchalop1/epiFetch/README.md

 # EpiFetch

-Epitech intra command line interface
+`epifetch` is epitech intra command line interface

 EpiFetch is cli to interact with epitech intranet I created it because I'm lazy to open a browser to get a simple information and it's much faster.